-"It's very different for the generation that is active on social media compared to my day when I was a student, because there was more ease in having debate and discussion and argument and disagreement.
+"It's very different for the generation that is active on social media compared to my day when I was a student, because there was more ease

 "It's very hard for students now to do that with ease and without fear of being isolated or persecuted - that's a real shame.
 And it's not just our students, this is our early career researchers, our staff, and many members of our community."